yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-13. What Is Styled Component?
+13. What Is A Styled Component?
 > - Styled Components is a `CSS-in-JS library` that enables you to create React components with a given style very easily.
 > - Related Reference : [Styled-component](https://ithelp.ithome.com.tw/articles/10215800)
 <br/><br/>

-13.1 What Is Strength And Weakness Of Styled Component?
+13.1 What Is Strength And Weakness Of Styled Components?
 > - **Strength**
 > - **Dynamic Styling**: It allows you to use React.js `props` that we can pass to components in styled-components `to create dynamic styling` for our app.
 > - **Painless Maintenance**: You don't have maintain mutiple CSS files.